|

 growing number of motorists.

-school was established in Newville, Cumberland County.
-Also that year, the Superintendent
+was established in Newville, Cumberland County.
+Also that year, the Superintendent created the

-created the Bureau of Criminal Identification and the Bureau of Fire Protection.
-In April,
+Bureau of Criminal Identification and the Bureau of Fire Protection.
+In April, seventy

-displayed, would interrupt their patrol activity to telephone their Station for
+interrupt their patrol activity to telephone their Station for assignments.
+Troop Commanders

-a Special Order bestowing upon the Deputy Superintendent the rank of Major.
-This was the
+Special Order bestowing upon the Deputy Superintendent the rank of Major.
+This was the initial

-March 1, 1923.
-A temporary school was established at the Pennsylvania National Guard
+1, 1923.
+A temporary school was established at the Pennsylvania National Guard Military

-Military Reservation at Mt.
+Reservation at Mt.
 Gretna near Colebrook, Lebanon County.
-Accommodations
+Accommodations consisted of tents

-consisted of tents and military field equipment.
-The temporary school was closed in the
+and military field equipment.
+The temporary school was closed in the summer of 1923.

 The State Highway Patrol was created in 1923